Adithya2369/Kaiburr_Task5/README.md

 This project is part of the **Kaiburr Internship/Placement Assessment (2025)**.
 The objective is to perform **text classification** on real-world consumer complaint data using machine learning.

-We aimed to build a model that can automatically classify consumer complaints into one of the following categories:
+I aimed to build a model that can automatically classify consumer complaints into one of the following categories:

 | Label | Category |
 |--------|-----------|